Herefordshire, Ledbury, Eastnor Castle Foraging Courses

 Being on the outskirts of Ledbury, this well situated venue is within easy reach of Malvern, Bromyard, Hereford, Worcester, Ross-on-wye, Cheltenham and Gloucester.

 We will meet in the deer park, at the point shown on the map.
-The course starts there with a short introduction on what to look for and a brief of the general countryside codes, where they relate to foragers.
+The course starts there with a short introduction on what to look for, our foraging code and a brief of the Countryside Act, where it relates to foraging.

 Then we’ll set off on a roughly 2.5 hour walk around the deer park and the castle grounds, teaching you how to identify the different plants, flowers, fruits and mushrooms that we find.